Hornets to honor former coach Paul Silas tonight

 "He, for whatever reason — and I feel blessed that he did this —when I came to Charlotte last time, he went out of his way to, you know, we had a — we knew each other — but he went out of his way to develop a friendship and was very just great in guiding me through being a first-time head coach,” Clifford said.
 “He used to sit right behind the bench, he and Mrs. Silas.
 He used to come to practice a lot.
 He would take me to lunch a lot and give me advice.
 Direct advice as he used to say, about everything from X's and O's to leadership to sometimes media things.
 But he was just a very incredibly giving man.”

-The Hornets are planning a moment of silence and a video tribute before Wednesday's game and coaches will wear a black patch honoring Silas on their bench pullovers for the rest of the season.
+The Hornets are planning a moment of silence and a video tribute before Wednesday's game, and coaches will wear a black patch honoring Silas on their bench pullovers for the rest of the season.
 Tip-off at the Spectrum Center is set for 7 p.m.

 A team press release says Silas spent eight seasons with the Charlotte Hornets across two different stints with the franchise.